 On arrival at Kathmandu international airport, where you will be received with warm welcome Upon your arrival at Tribhuvan International Airport in Kathmandu, Trek Nepal Himalayas representative will welcome you and will assist you to the hotel.
 Get refreshed from Jetlag.
 Overnight at Hotel.

 We have reserved Two days in Kathmandu for full preparations and packing as well to purchase necessary equipment, press meeting and to collect permits from the concern Government department for the Mount Lhotse expedition.

 During sightseeing visit Soyambhunath-The Monkey Temple, Pashupatinath-The crematory place, Boudhanath- Buddhist monastery and Kathmandu Durbar Square-ancient palace place.
 In the evening enjoy a welcome dinner in an authentic Nepali restaurant with cultural program.
 Overnight at the hotel.

-Early morning take a scenic flight to Lukla.
-From Lukla, you trek will begin.
+Early morning, take a scenic flight to Lukla.
+From Lukla, your trek will begin.
 Meet all crews there and start your trekking to Phakding.
-A walk via Dudhkoshi River to Phakding is an amazing experience.
+A walk via the Dudhkoshi River to Phakding is a fantastic experience.

 The second day of the trekking, take early breakfast and start hiking to Namche Bazar, as the height rises the trek gets exciting.
-On a clear day, you can see a glimpse of Mount Everest before reaching Namche Bazar.
+On a clear day, you can glimpse Mount Everest before reaching Namche Bazar.